jscoobyced/jsc-k3s-dashboard/README.md

 ### Dependencies

-You need a running docker installation, with `docker-compose`  and `kubectl` commands available.
+Currently the only OS supported is Linux.
+You need a running docker installation, with `docker-compose` and also `openssl` and `kubectl` commands available.

 The first time, setup the environment variables:
 ```